OSGeo/OSGeoLive-doc/en/quickstart/mapbender_quickstart.rst

 ********************
 Mapbender Quickstart
 ********************

-..
-Writing Tip:
-  First sentence defines what the application does.
-  You may also need to include a sentence of two describing the domain.
-  Eg: For a Business Intelligence application, you should describe what Business Intelligence is.

-..
-Writing Tip:
-  Describe what will be covered in this Quick Start.

 Mapbender is a web based geoportal framework to publish, register, view, navigate, monitor and grant secure access to spatial data infrastructure services.